markbosire/Practice-Questions-GCP-ACE/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### You want to run a single caching HTTP reverse pro y on GCP for a latency-sensitive website.
-This specific reverse pro y consumes almost no CPU.
+### You want to run a single caching HTTP reverse proxy on GCP for a latency-sensitive website.
+This specific reverse proxy consumes almost no CPU.
 You want to have a 30-GB in-memory cache, and need an additional 2 GB of memory for the rest of the processes.
 You want to minimize cost.
-How should you run this reverse pro y?
+How should you run this reverse proxy?

 - [ ] Create a Cloud Memorystore for Redis instance with 32-GB capacity.
 - [ ] Run it on Compute Engine, and choose a custom instance type with 6 vCPUs and 32 GB of memory.